DeQuayG/DeQuayG/README.md

 - 🌱 I’m currently learning Python
 - 📫 You can reach me via dmglascoe@protonmail.com
 - I write about my projects on Medium here: https://medium.com/@dmglascoe
 - My favorite project is the "Pipe" repo.
-My most recent projects are the "Webscraper 2.0" and the "AzureProject" repos
+I'm currently working on a Secure S3 File Viewer App.
+Before that I was most recently tinkering in the "AzureProject" repo.